omagolda/msap-docs/README.md

 corresponds to traditional case morphemes as well as adpositions (these usually have `case` as DEPREL in UD trees) and coverbs when such exist.
 The inclusion of adpositions in determining the `Case` feature entails the expansions of cases possible in almost any language.
-Predicates in German, for example, now have an elative case (indicating motion from the inside of the argument) expressed by the combination of the synthetic dative case and the periphrastic _aus_ preposition.
+Nominals in German, for example, now have an elative case (indicating motion from the inside of the argument) expressed by the combination of the synthetic dative case and the periphrastic _aus_ preposition.